 Mechanical design is a fundamental pillar of engineering, where innovation meets real-world application.
 It shapes the products, machines, and systems we depend on daily.
 If you're exploring a career in engineering and wondering where to specialise, mechanical design should be at the top of your list.
-By combining creativity, technical skills, and problem-solving, this field opens doors to numerous opportunities, especially in industries reliant on CAD systems like SolidWorks and Inventor.
+By combining creativity, technical skills, and problem-solving, this field opens doors to numerous opportunities.
+Especially in industries reliant on CAD systems like SolidWorks and Inventor.

 The Impact of CAD Systems on Mechanical Design